Hypfer/valetudo-crl200s-root/README.md

 - viomi.vacuum.v8 (check the SSID for v8 to identify it)
 - Cecotec Conga 3090

+**Even more important Warning**:<br/>
+Rooting vacuum robots is a dangerous procedure that can lead to unfixable bricks.
+Make sure to not attempt to root anything that you can't afford to lose.

 ## Prerequisites

 * a linux machine with a working `adb` install